APGRoboCop/rcbotold/README.md

 * changed: Added returns for NS CAlienAction
 * changed: NS Squad Menu repaired and should hopefully work
 * changed: Now using smart pointers for ClientCommand() to resolve memory leaks
+* changed: Modernised the weapon array code using C++ Array

 * TODO: To add support for Half-Life 25th Anniversary builds as it doesn't support Waypoints being displayed
 * TODO: To allow Skulk and Lerk Aliens to bite and attack properly